 If you are a fan of Greek yogurt, you can make yogurt using this recipe and then just strain it.
 Straining it will drain off the whey, leaving you with a thicker, denser Greek style yogurt.
 (Most people like to use cheesecloth to do the straining.)
 If you strain it, you’ll obviously end up with less yogurt as well as whey.
 If you aren’t sure what to do with the whey, Google it!
 There are lots of great uses for it!

 Alright, are you ready to get started?
-Here you go!
+Here’s my easy step by step process to make yogurt!

 How to Make Homemade Yogurt the Easy Way